Facebook

 Safety Features

 The safety features included in this stroller should please parents.
-You get no-roll technology keeping the stroller secure.
+You get no-roll technology to keep the stroller secure.

-To protect your babies from the sun, a separate two sun canopies can be purchased— one for the back row and one for the front.
+To protect your babies from the sun, you can purchase up to three sun canopies — one for each row.
 They’re large and will cover any exposed skin to prevent burns.

 Great Materials

-The tires are rubberized and great on all terrains.
+The rubberized tires are great on all terrains.
 They provide a sufficient amount of suspension to smooth out a bumpy road.

-Lastly, we have the fabric.
-It’s a fade-resistant material, which is water-repellent and easy to clean.
+The fade-resistant material is water-repellent and easy to clean.
 All it requires is a surface wash with mild soap and water.

 What We Don't Like